elbwalker/walkerOS/README.md

 elbwalker.push('walker destination', GA4Destination); // Add the destination
 ```

-A destination has a `config` object and the `push` function.
+A destination has a `config` object and a `push` function.
 The optional `init` function will only get called if available and as long as `config.init !== true`.
 It's meant to load external scripts or configure mandatory fields required for all following events.
-If you don't want the build in `init` function to get called, set `config.init = true` before adding it.
-Note that, no events will be processed as long as the `init` functions returns anything other than true.
+If you don't want the build-in `init` function to get called, set `config.init = true` before adding it.
+Note that no events will be processed as long as the `init` functions return anything other than true.

 A complete destination configuration: